iwasahighwayman/my-white-whale/README.md

 But the three (3) 4.1 volt solar batteries, if used in parallel, will require forward-bias diodes in each path to prevent battery voltage differences cross-charging each other ... this can have a spectacular outcome, not in a good way.

-But under the three (3) x 50 milliamp load of the three (3) LED strings, would certainly result in a 0.7 volt drop from the 4.1 volt (at best) solar battery, yielding 3.4 volts.
+But under the three (3) x 50 milliamp load of the three (3) LED strings, would certainly result in the anticipated 0.7 volt drop across the forward-bias diodes from the 4.1 volt (at best) solar battery, yielding 3.4 volts.

 Minus the 0.25 volts drop across the length of 22 AWG wire going from front yard solar cell batteries to back yard LED controllers.
 So now (at best) we're looking at 3.1 volts at the beginning of the evening illumination, with an LED controller cutout around 2.5 volts.

-That leaves 0.5 volts of difference between a nice winter's eve illumation and code hard winter darkness.
+That leaves 0.5 volts of difference between a nice winter's eve illumation and cold hard winter darkness.

 What to do Pooh?
-Yes, I know ... "think think think ..."
+Yes, I know ... "_think think think ..._"

 # "Schottky in the dark" Updates

+The mind is an interesting thing.
+One may rack her/his brain on a problem for hours, with the outcome of "I dunno ...".
+Then, in the middle of the night you snap awake with the solution.
+Now the trick is to either remember the answer in the morning.
+Or if like me, keep a small notepad and pen on the nightstand so I can quickly scribble down the answer ... now in the morning, I only need to remember that the midnight epiphany occurred.

+My morning-discovered scribble said "Schottky".
+Of course, unlike the normal silicon signal or rectifier diode, which is a dual-semiconductor positive (P) to negative (n) doped junction, a Schottky diode is semiconductor to metal.
+Unlike a normal silicon diode with a forward-bias voltage drop of approximately 0.7 volts, a Schottky diode only produces approximately a 0.2 volt forward-bias voltage drop.

+Updating the math above, the 4.1 volt solar batteries should then provide 3.9 volts after the Schottky diodes, minus the 2.5 volts due to the 22 AWS wire from front to back yard, yielding approximately 3.6 volts a the LED controllers.
+This would provide over 1 volt of window between first-illuminated voltage to the LED controllers, and the measured 2.5 volt drop-out voltage, which is a much more acceptable solution.

 Schematic for Schottky diode protected parallel solar cells / batteries: